-What is shrink-wrap used for?
+What is Shrink-Wrap Used for?

-1. Shrink sleeves
+1. Shrink Sleeves

-Walk through your local supermarket and you will never be too far from a shrink sleeve.
-It’s incredibly popular in the FMCG world.
-Typically made from Polyvinyl chloride (PVC) or Polyethylene Terephthalate Glycol-modified (PETG), these sleeves often have a lower maximum shrink rate to prevent the sleeve printing from distorting.
-But how is the printing applied in the first place?
-An innovative method of printing these sleeves now comes courtesy of the Domino N610i, an inkjet press that has the capability of printing onto shrink sleeves.
-It gives you the full benefits of Digital Printing with instantaneous job changeovers, minimal substrate waste, and variable data printing.
-In short: it brings clarity, high contrast, and speed to shrink sleeve printing in one highly efficient package. >> Domino N610i – the first inkjet press to print onto shrink sleeves
+Take a stroll through your local supermarket, and you’re likely to encounter shrink sleeves not too far away.
+They’re particularly prevalent in the fast-moving consumer goods (FMCG) sector.
+Typically crafted from Polyvinyl chloride (PVC) or Polyethylene Terephthalate Glycol-modified (PETG), these sleeves often feature a lower maximum shrink rate to prevent distortion in sleeve printing.
+But how is the printing process initiated?
+A cutting-edge method for printing these sleeves is now offered by the Domino N610i, an inkjet press equipped to print onto shrink sleeves.
+It provides the complete advantages of digital printing, including instantaneous job transitions, minimal substrate wastage, and variable data printing.
+In essence, it brings clarity, high contrast, and speed to shrink sleeve printing, all in one highly efficient package. >> Domino N610i – the pioneering inkjet press for shrink sleeve printing

-When it comes to promoting your goods to retailers, secondary packaging has a key role to play.
-The easier you make it for retailers to manoeuvre and display products, the better placed they will be to position, promote and sell your items and catch consumer eyes in the retail aisles.
-Shrink-wrap helps to secure multi-batch items and Domino has a selection of technologies that make it easy to print onto these films.
-The M-Series makes it easy to apply labels with high resolution, variable data codes that are GS1 compliant – important when guiding packaging and valuable products through the supply chain.
-Special features give you total label control while tool-free print head changeovers and fast ribbon changes keep downtime to the absolute minimum.
-The M-Series offers various applicator options including tamp, blow, tamp/blow, wipe/reverse wipe, and dual tamp, designed to ensure the label is applied properly. >> See the M230i-T4 in action on the production line Another option for coding onto wraps for secondary packaging is thermal transfer.
-The Domino V320i has made it possible to mark shrink-wrap films at speeds of between 40 and 90 six-packs per minute.
-Take a look at this in action here.
+When it comes to promoting your products to retailers, the role of secondary packaging is crucial.
+The more convenient you make it for retailers to handle and showcase products, the better equipped they will be to position, promote, and sell your items, capturing the attention of consumers in the retail aisles.
+Shrink-wrap is effective in securing multi-batch items, and Domino offers a range of technologies that simplify the printing process on these films.
+The M-Series facilitates the application of labels with high resolution and variable data codes that comply with GS1 standards—a vital aspect when guiding packaging and valuable products through the supply chain.
+Unique features provide complete label control, and tool-free print head changeovers and swift ribbon changes minimize downtime to the utmost extent.
+The M-Series presents various applicator options, including tamp, blow, tamp/blow, wipe/reverse wipe, and dual tamp, all designed to ensure the proper application of the label.

-3. Pallet shrink wraps
+3. Pallet Shrink Wraps

-What is the future of shrink-wrap packaging?
+What is the Future of Shrink-Wrap Packaging?